 Francisco Rabal Film Award for his starring role in El Mejor de los Tiempos (1990).
 The Turia Theatre Award for his performance in La Mujer de Negro (1998) and his film Bala Perdida, starring David Carradine received the Best Film and Best Soundtrack awards at the Mostra de Valencia Cinema awards.
 Grand Prix des Amériques at Montréal World Film Festival with the Serbian film Kordon that he co-produced.

 Director of El Palenque (Universal Exhibition Seville Expo ’92); Bala Perdida feature film (Producer and Screenwriter); Kordon feature film (Associate Producer).

-Paula is a theatre director and a former professional ballet dancer.
-She is cofounder and associate director of the Cervantes Theatre in London and the Spanish Theatre Company.
+Paula Paz is a theatre director and a former professional ballet dancer.
+She is the co-founder and associate director of the Cervantes Theatre in London and the Spanish Theatre Company.

-With the STC she has directed The Swallow by Guillem Clua and Darwin’s Tortoise by Juan Mayorga in both Spanish and English at the Cervantes Theatre, a dramatised reading of Sebastián Junyent’s It is Necessary to Take Apart the House at the White Bear Theatre and of ‘History of a Staircase’ by Buero Vallejo at Canada Water Culture Space and Eigengrau by Penelope Skinner at Mountview.
+At the Cervantes Theatre she has directed The Swallow by Guillem Clua and Darwin’s Tortoise by Juan Mayorga in both Spanish and English.
+Other directing credits include Knives in Hens by David Harrower at the KC Theatre, dramatised reading of Sebastián Junyent’s It is Necessary to Take Apart the House at the White Bear Theatre and of ‘History of a Staircase’ by Buero Vallejo at Canada Water Culture Space and Eigengrau by Penelope Skinner at Mountview.